All Episodes

 I didn't do any drugs when I was a young man.

-And I made a whole series of choices, which uh anybody could have made a list if you asked them, what are all the things you should do to be successful?
+And I made a whole series of choices, which anybody could have made a list if you asked them, what are all the things you should do to be successful?

 Make a list.

-I I just checked off all the boxes, and none of that was secret.
+I just checked off all the boxes.

-I think we're uh lower middle class or something, but none of that stopped me from succeeding.
+I think we're lower middle class or something.

-Everybody who made the choices I made did well.
+And here's my statement: my provocative statement: everybody who made the choices I made did well.

-They didn't become cartoonists because that you know, I'm not talking about the detailed choices, but I'm talking about the big stuff, the people who stayed in school and paid attention, and um, you know, I was committed to continuous learning about how to be successful.
+They didn't become cartoonists because I'm not talking about the detailed choices, but I'll talk about the big stuff, the people who stayed in school and paid attention.

-Eventually I wrote a book about it.
+Eventually, I wrote a book about it.

-I I learned so much, I was like, oh, I'll put it in a book myself.
+I learned so much, I was like, oh, I'll put it in a book myself.

-So I believe everybody who had that mindset did well, whether you were black or white or anything else, and so the real I would boil down the the question for black Americans to this, and I would not provide an answer, just the question.
+And so I would boil down the question for black Americans to this, and I would not provide an answer, just the question.

 Why do you make different choices?